Stand Up for Wildlife

 - Support proposed federal, state, or local legislation against the use of indiscriminate and inhumane traps and snares for commercial purposes or to “manage” wildlife.
 Let your legislators, as well as your state wildlife agency, know that you support a prohibition on the use of cruel traps and snares in your state and across the country.

 - If you see a non-target species (such as a dog, cat, bird, or threatened/endangered species) caught in a trap, seek veterinary care for the animal immediately.
 Next, document and report your findings to your local humane society and AWI.
 Such information will aid our efforts to pass laws that ban inhumane traps and snares.

 - If you or someone you know hires a nuisance wildlife control business to address a wildlife conflict situation, do not allow them to use cruel traps or snares.
 Ask for their trapping policies in writing before you hire them.

 Help Protect Birds

 - Up to 1 billion birds in the United States die each year due to collisions with buildings.
 Learn how to reduce bird strikes by making windows more bird-friendly.

 - Learn more about wild horse issues.

 - Contact your US senators and representative and urge them to help reform the Bureau of Land Management (BLM) wild horse program.

-- Write to Secretary of Interior David Bernhardt and tell him you oppose the BLM’s overzealous wild horse roundup policy.
+- Write to Secretary of Interior Deb Haaland and tell her you oppose the BLM’s overzealous wild horse roundup policy.
 The BLM admits it plans to round up far more horses than are adoptable—leaving many wild horses to remain indefinitely in long-term holding facilities.
 Urge the agency to act responsibly and stop removing these national treasures from the wild: